 - Dr. Yang guides more than fifty YMAA affiliated schools around the world

-- Dr. Yang has written thirty-five books
+- Dr. Yang has written thirty-six books and five novels

-- Dr. Yang has filmed forty-eight videos
+- Dr. Yang has filmed forty-nine videos

 Dr. Yang, Jwing-Ming (楊俊敏博士) started his Gongfu (Kung Fu) training at the age of fifteen under the Shaolin White Crane (Bai He) Master Cheng, Gin Gsao (曾金灶).
 In thirteen years of study (1961-1974) under Master Cheng, Dr. Yang became an expert in the White Crane style of Chinese martial arts, which includes both the use of bare hands and of various weapons such as saber, staff, spear, trident, two short rods, and many others.
 With the same master he also studied White Crane Qin Na (or Chin Na), Tui Na and Dian Xue massages, and herbal treatment.